Dave Gibson

 1. Split the lost hour into smaller steps

-For babies and toddlers who aren’t at school, use 10-minute increments over 6 days, bringing the bedtimes and nap times forward by 10 minutes each day.
-The adjustment would start on the Sunday before, which is 20th March this year.
-This means by the time it gets to the ‘clocks change weekend’ your little ones have already adjusted to British Summer Time.
+For babies and toddlers who aren’t at school, I recommend using 10-minute increments over 6 days, bringing the bedtimes, naptimes, and wake times forward by 10 minutes daily.
+The adjustment would start on the Monday before the change.
+This is Monday 25th March this year.
+This means by the time it gets to the clocks change your little ones will have adjusted to British Summer Time.

-4. Use light to help reset the body clock
+2. Use light to move your body clock

 5. Explain what’s going on

-If your child is old enough, fully explain what is going on and why you are staggering the changes.
-Tell them it will ensure that they can wake up refreshed for school on Monday morning.
+If your child is old enough, fully explain what is happening and why you are staggering the changes.
+Tell them it will ensure that they will wake up refreshed for a fun-packed Easter Holiday.
 If your child is younger try clocks with a sun and a moon.
 Here your child is asked to stay in bed as long as the moon is out.

 Remember, even if it all goes wrong your child will soon adjust to the new regime so there is no need to be overly concerned at any stage if things don’t fall into place straight away.